-At Woodlands Primary all children, regardless of their particular needs, are provided with inclusive teaching which will enable them to make the best possible progress and feel that they are a valued member of the wider school community.
-We expect that all children with SEND will meet or exceed the high expectations we set for them against national data and based on their age and starting points.
-We will use our best endeavours' to give children with SEND the support they need, whilst having access to a broad and balanced curriculum.
-Working in partnership with families, it is our aim that children will become confident individuals able to make a successful transition on to the next phase of their education.
+At The Woodlands Community Primary School, all children, regardless of their particular needs, receive inclusive teaching which enables them to make the best possible progress and feel that they are a valued member of the wider school community.
+We aim for all children with SEND to meet or exceed the high expectations we set for them based on their age and abilities.
+We will use our best endeavours to give children with SEND the support they need, whilst having access to a broad and balanced curriculum.
+Working in partnership with families, it is our aim that children will become confident individuals who are able to make a successful transition on to the next phase of their education.